 It’s important to keep your audience in mind.
 Your target audience plays a BIG role in determining how long should your blog post be.

-If you’re writing for a general audience, keep your blog post on the shorter side.
-But, if you’re writing for a niche-focused audience that is receptive to longer content, go ahead and explore your topic in greater depth.
+Keep your blog post shorter if you’re writing for a general audience.
+But, if you’re writing for a niche-focused audience receptive to longer content, explore your topic in greater depth.

 2. Know your competition.

 What keyword or keyword phrase are you targeting to write about?